-Is geography A-level essay based?Watch
+Is geography A-level essay based?Watch this thread

 Is geography A-level essay based?
 I am in year 12 and do Edexcel geography for reference.
 I am considering studying International Relations at Uni which I assume is essay based, but since I study maths, chemistry, physics and geography at a level, I am worried that I would be too inexperienced in writing.
 So basically is geography an essay based subject?